Mononke17/dotfileslinux/README.md

-# my dotfiles in GNU/Linux
+# my dotfiles for GNU/Linux